Previous dayMarch 27, 2026Next day

 79.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.7 earthquake 38 km SW of Nanwalek, Alaska at 22:20 UTC on March 27, 2026.
-This was a intermediate depth earthquake, focused at 79.0 km depth.
+This magnitude 2.7 event was detected 38 km SW of Nanwalek, Alaska on March 27, 2026, with origin time 22:20 UTC.
+The hypocenter lay at 79.0 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 59.145°N, -152.458°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 59.145°, -152.458°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27